bull29/b_draw-lib/README.md

 Me too.

 # Current functions:
-Draw a webimage from a url in an identical fashion to draw.RoundedBox
+Draw a webimage from a url in an identical fashion to draw.RoundedBox.
+Optional angle argument. be warned, angled textures have a different offset than straight ones.

-`draw.WebImage( url, x, y, width, height, color=Color(255,255,255) )`
+`draw.WebImage( url, x, y, width, height, color=Color(255,255,255), angle=nil )`

 Draw a steam user's avatar; sizes are "large", "medium", "small"